aaltsys/doc-newwares/setup/08_rates.rst

 *  **Repeating** rates may create separate charge entries according to a calendar schedule.
 Repeating charges have fixed rates and quantities, so the charge is always the same.
-   Calendar selections for repeating charges are for daily or daily within the open billing month, weekdays on specific days, monthdays on specific numbered days or on LAST or FIRST days, and year days (Julian) or year dates.
+See :ref:`bill-calendars` for more information.
 *  **Calculated** rates apply storage and handling charges to products on warehouse receipts and optionally shipments (for outbound handling), and to calculate charges for recurring product balances.